google/magika/rust/out/README.md

 The `flags` file contains the concatenated output of the CLI with different set of files and different set of flags.
 The goal is to check the CLI output format.

-You can run the tests with the `./test.sh` script.
+You can update the files with the `./run.sh` script.